debops/debops/docs/defaults-detailed.rst

    /etc/ferm/rules.d/<weight>_rule_<name>.conf

-The rule "weight" is determined by a given rule type which can be overriden if needed, see the ``type``, ``weight`` and ``weight_class`` parameters for more details.
+The rule "weight" is determined by a given rule type which can be overridden if needed, see the ``type``, ``weight`` and ``weight_class`` parameters for more details.